The prostate is located below the bladder and surrounds a part of the urethra, the tube that drains urine from the bladder.

 Other treatment options

-In addition to hormone therapies for prostate cancer, there are other treatments a doctor may prescribe to reduce prostate cancer's spread.
-These include:
+There are other treatments a doctor may prescribe to reduce the spread of prostate cancer: including:

-- Chemotherapy: Chemotherapy is a treatment that involves taking medications that kill rapidly multiplying cells.
+- Chemotherapy: This is a treatment involving medications that kill rapidly multiplying cells.
 Examples of chemotherapy medications used to treat advanced prostate cancer include mitoxantrone, docetaxel, paclitaxel, and estramustine.

-- Immunotherapy: Immunotherapy involves building up immune system cells to fight against cancers more effectively.
+- Immunotherapy: This involves building up immune system cells to more effectively counter cancers.
 Examples of biological therapies include administering colony stimulating factors, interferon, interleukin, or monoclonal antibodies.

 - Medications to treat bone metastasis: If cancer spreads to the bones, doctors can prescribe several medications to reduce the breakdown of bones and lessen pain.
 Examples of medications used to treat bone pain include denosumab, xofigo, and zoledronic acid.